CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 # FAQ & Common Issues
 This page contains simple answers to common issues or questions you might have.

+## What mods is this compatible with?
+As long as it isn't a total overhaul or a mod that adds new content (new weapons, new heists, etc) it should work fine!
+Custom weapons will probably be available from the start, and custom heists just won't appear at all.

+This mod does have built in support for BigLobby, but in my testing it seemed a little unstable.
+I left it in as an option in the YAML since it *is* pretty neat, even if a little broken.
+I don't recommend it as a serious option though.

+## Does this work in VR?
+No idea!
+Feel free to give it a shot and tell me how it goes, but realistically it *should* work?
+The VR exclusive skill/perk bonuses are not part of this mod and I don't know if VR supports BLT's custom keybinds - if it does and QuickMenu works, then the mod should be fully playable.

 ## How do I join an in-game lobby?
 1. Connect to the multiworld using the Criminal Dawn client in the Archipelago launcher.
 2. Launch PAYDAY 2 (if you haven't already) and click "Create Lobby".